1955–56 Yugoslav First League

-The 1955–56 Yugoslav First League season was the tenth season of the First Federal League (Serbian: Prva savezna liga, Croatian: Prva savezna liga), the top level association football competition of SFR Yugoslavia, since its establishment in 1946.
+The 1955–56 season was the tenth season of the Yugoslav First League (Serbo-Croatian: Prva savezna liga, lit.
+'First Federal League'), the top level association football competition of SFR Yugoslavia, since its establishment in 1946.
 Fourteen teams contested the competition, with Red Star winning their third title.

 Teams

-At the end of the previous season Lokomotiva and Vardar were relegated from top level.
+At the end of the previous season Lokomotiva Zagreb and Vardar were relegated from top level.
 They were replaced by Velež and Budućnost Titograd.